browsermt/students/README.md

 # NMT models for Bergamot

 Teacher and student NMT models are described in subdirectories.
+We have prepared models for the following language pairs:

+- Estonian-English
+- English-Estonian
+- Spanish-English
+- English-Spanish

 ## Instructions